 The interdisciplinary minor in Education, Schooling, and Society (ESS) uses a liberal arts perspective to reflect on, understand, and influence education in society.
+If you're interested in the program, email Ann Primus Berends to make an appointment.

 Interested in education?